-As many CPAs and accounting firms discovered the hard way during the Great Recession, those that were the "stickiest" retained the most clients – they offered so much value, their clients were stuck to them and didn't switch to a lower cost option.
+As many CPAs and accounting firms discovered the hard way during the Great Recession, those that were the "stickiest" retained the most clients – they offered so much value, their clients were stuck to them and didn't switch to a

 To increase stickiness, accounting firms need to offer more than just tax return preparation and tax planning services.
 While those take a lot of skill and experience, there are many CPAs in the marketplace.
 This turns those services into commodities, making it easy for clients to switch to lower-cost accounting options when money gets tight.